MattLanz/TimeSeriesAnalysis/README.md

 # Time Series Analysis
 Project for the exam Streaming Data Management and Time Series Analysis.
-The objective of this analysis was to develop 3 models, belonging to the three families typically used in the analysis of time series, ARIMA, UCM, and Machine Learning, to study and correctly predict the electricity consumption in Morocco in a year
+The objective of this analysis was to develop 3 models, belonging to the three families typically used in the analysis of time series, ARIMA, UCM, and Machine Learning, to study and correctly predict the electricity consumption in Morocco in a year.

 # List of content